moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

   <figcaption>
     <strong>Interactive.</strong> One 6-voxel slab of a 128³ test box (1 voxel
     = 1 h⁻¹Mpc).
 Left: input galaxy field with the exact truth (red).
 Middle:
     SE(3)-lift skeleton (blue).
 Right: Hessian skeleton (blue).
-At 2.5k galaxies the lift bridges gaps the Hessian leaves broken; at 80k both are near-perfect.
+At 1.2–2.5k galaxies both struggle in different ways — the lift draws smoother, longer strands, the Hessian hugs density clumps; at 80k both are near-perfect.
 Buttons switch the precomputed result images.
   </figcaption>
 </figure>

 <div class="l-body" markdown="1">

-## When which model wins — the crossover
+## The result — and the bug that almost fooled us

-Fifty held-out random universes per variant, four sampling densities, three
+Fifty held-out random universes per variant, five sampling densities, three
 scores: **completeness** (fraction of the true network within 2 voxels of the estimate), **purity** (the converse), **junction F1** (branch-point recovery).

-The story is not "one model is better" — it is a clean **crossover** in sampling density.
+Before showing the verdict, a confession that is the most instructive part of this article.
+The first version of this benchmark reported a spectacular
+result: the lift beating the Hessian by **+7 points of completeness** at sparse sampling, on 48 of 50 seeds, p ≈ 10⁻¹⁴.
+It was wrong — not the arithmetic, the *evaluation*.
+Our "matched skeleton length" rule was enforced indirectly, by matching the *volume* of a thresholded mask before skeletonising.
+The two models' masks skeletonise differently: at sparse sampling the lift's realized skeletons came out **19% longer** than the Hessian's (1,468 vs 1,239 voxels against a 3,300 target).
+A longer curve network mechanically covers more truth — completeness was being bought with unaccounted length.
+The bug surfaced only because a later experiment forced an extractor improvement (iterative correction until the *skeleton itself* hits the target length), and re-running the old benchmark under the fixed instrument flipped its sign.
+Every figure below uses the corrected extractor.

+The corrected verdict: **the Hessian matches or beats the lift at every sampling density**.
+At the ultra-sparse end (1,200 galaxies) the two are statistically tied (Δ = +0.004, p = 0.36); everywhere else the Hessian wins completeness by 4–7 points on 50 of 50 seeds, and junction F1 with it.

 </div><!-- /.l-body -->